alphagov/smart-answers/doc/regression-tests.md

 It should be obvious from the [Structuring commits](#structuring-commits) & [Artefact changes](#artefact-changes) sections above that there isn't one "correct" way to organise your commits in a pull request.
 However, as a starting point, here are the steps you might use to implement a simple content change:

 1. Make the change to the relevant template file
-2. [Run the regression tests](#running-regression-tests) thus re-generating the artefacts
+2. [Run the regression tests](#running-regression-tests) thus regenerating the artefacts
 3. Review the changes to the [artefacts](#artefact-files) and check they are as you expect
-4. If artefact changes are as expected, [re-generate the checksums](#checksum-file)
+4. If artefact changes are as expected, [regenerate the checksums](#checksum-file)
 5. Commit all the changes with a suitable explanation in the commit note
 6. Run the regression tests and check they all pass